aspose-tasks/Aspose.Tasks-Documentation/java/plugins/aspose-tasks-java-for-php/php-programmers-guide/working-with-resources-in-php/setting-resource-properties-in-php/_index.md

 ---

 ## **Aspose.Tasks - Setting Resource Properties**
-To Set Resource Properties using **Aspose.Tasks Java for PHP**, simply invoke **SetResourceProperties** module.
+To set resource properties using **Aspose.Tasks Java for PHP**, simply invoke **SetResourceProperties** module.
 Here you can see example code.

 **PHP Code**